MKMed-2025/MKMed/README.md

 # MKMed

-This is the code repository for the paper `Combating the Bucket Effect: Multi-Knowledge Alignment for Medication Recommendation`.
+This is the code repository for the paper `MKMed: Multi-Knowledge Alignment Framework for Medication Recommendation`.

 ## Datasets